zalando-incubator/perron/README.md

 it is specified as `application/json`.
 If you wish to disable this behavior you can use `autoParseJson: false` option when constructing `ServiceClient` object.

+### UTF-8 Decoding
+By default Perron will try to decode JSON body to UTF-8 string.
+If you wish to disable this behaviour, you can use `autoDecodeUtf8: false` option when calling `request` method.

 ### Opentracing

 Perron accepts a Span like object where it will log the network and request related events.